-According to the Large Programmes section of the ALMA Proposers Guide
+According to the Large Program section of the ALMA Proposers Guide

 Large Programs are proposals with an estimated execution time of greater than 50 hours on the 12-m Array (with or without accompanying ACA time) or 150 hours on the 7-m Array in stand-alone mode.
-Large Programs should not involve time-critical or ToO observations, and may not involve full polarization measurements, Solar observations, VLBI, pulsar mode, or Astrometric observations.
+Large Programs should not involve time-critical or ToO observations, and may not include full polarization measurements, Solar observations, VLBI, Phased Array mode, or Astrometric observations (see Section A.9.5 of the ALMA Proposers Guide for more information on Astrometric observations).

 Clarification:The fraction of time in a configuration that can be allocated to Large Programs is constrained to make it likely that observations can be completed within one Cycle.
 The JAO will report on the scheduling feasibility of Large Programs to the APRC.